iliubinskii/zero-company-app/README.md

    - `git add --renormalize .`
 3. Install dependencies by running `npm install`.
 4. Create a `.env` file (see `.env.example`).
-5. Request access to postman collection if you need it for your part of work
+5. Request access to postman collection if you need it for your part of work.

 ## Development